AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/predictive-audiences/understanding-goal-tracking-and-projected-registrations.md

 A: Best practice entails the following:

 i.
-You create a program, and then a Smart Campaign uses predictive filters with "greater than X," which would result in a certain amount of people (let’s say 1000) and you run the campaign.
+You create a program, and then a Smart Campaign uses predictive filters with "greater than X," which would result in a certain amount of people (let's say 1000) and you run the campaign.

 ii.
 After 24 hours, in the [!UICONTROL Reports] tab you can see the projected registrations that are calculated based on the likelihood to register values of all the people who are currently invited.